-For help installing and using Telnet, see Telnet How-To in the Telnet documentation.
+For help with installing and using Telnet, see Telnet How-To in the Telnet documentation.

 To test the connection to the VPC endpoint service:

-From the project root directory, checkout the environment configured to access the PrivateLink service endpoint.
+From the project root directory, checkout the Staging or Production environment configured to access the PrivateLink endpoint service.

 magento-cloud environment:checkout <environment-id>